NitroBTW/dweller-discord-bot/README.md

 This project is open source.
 Feel free to use and modify the code, but note that it's specifically themed for "The Cavern" Discord server.

 ## Disclaimer
 This bot is custom-made for "The Cavern" Discord server.
-While the code is provided as-is, some features may not fit in other servers without modification of themes, channel references, and server-specific configurations.

-This bot is custom-made for "The Cavern" Discord server.
 While the code is provided as-is, some features may not fit in other servers.
 This includes:
 - Cave/underground themed language
 - Server-specific references